Top of the page

 Characteristics of the skin

-Like melanoma and BCC, SCC occurs more frequently in individuals with lighter skin than in those with darker skin.[3,30] A case-control study of 415 cases and 415 controls showed similar findings; relative to Fitzpatrick Type I skin, individuals with increasingly darker skin had decreased risks of skin cancer (ORs, 0.6, 0.3, and 0.1, for Fitzpatrick Types II, III, and IV, respectively).
+Like melanoma and BCC, SCC occurs more frequently in individuals with lighter skin than in those with darker skin.[5,15] A case-control study of 415 cases and 415 controls showed similar findings; relative to Fitzpatrick type I skin, individuals with increasingly darker skin had decreased risks of skin cancer (odds ratios [ORs], 0.6, 0.3, and 0.1, for Fitzpatrick types II, III, and IV, respectively).
 (Refer to the Pigmentary characteristics section in the Melanoma section of this summary for a more detailed discussion of skin phenotypes based upon pigmentation.)
 The same study found that blue eyes and blond/red hair were also associated with increased risks of SCC, with crude ORs of 1.7 (95% CI, 1.2–2.3) for blue eyes, 1.5 (95% CI, 1.1–2.1) for blond hair, and 2.2 (95% CI, 1.5–3.3) for red hair.

 The presence of scars on the skin can also increase the risk of SCC, although the process of carcinogenesis in this setting may take years or even decades.
 SCCs arising in chronic wounds are referred to as Marjolin's ulcers.
 The mean time for development of carcinoma in these wounds is estimated at 26 years.
 One case report documents the occurrence of cancer in a wound that was incurred 59 years earlier.

 Immunosuppression also contributes to the formation of NMSCs.
-Among solid-organ transplant recipients, the risk of SCC is 65 to 250 times higher, and the risk of BCC is 10 times higher than that observed in the general population, although the risks vary with transplant type.[38,39,40,41] NMSCs in high-risk patients (solid-organ transplant recipients and chronic lymphocytic leukemia patients) occur at a younger age, are more common and more aggressive, and have a higher risk of recurrence and metastatic spread than these cancers do in the general population.[42,43] Additionally, there is a high risk of second SCCs.[44,45] In one study, over 65% of kidney transplant recipients developed subsequent SCCs after their first diagnosis.
-Among patients with an intact immune system, BCCs outnumber SCCs by a 4:1 ratio; in transplant patients, SCCs outnumber BCCs by a 2:1 ratio.
+Among solid-organ transplant recipients, the risk of SCC is 65 to 250 times higher, and the risk of BCC is 10 times higher than that observed in the general population, although the risks vary with transplant type and with the immunosuppressive agent used.[23,24,25,26] NMSCs in high-risk patients (solid-organ transplant recipients and chronic lymphocytic leukemia patients) occur at a younger age, are more common and more aggressive, and have a higher risk of recurrence and metastatic spread than these cancers do in the general population.[27,28] Additionally, there is a high risk of second SCCs.[29,30] In one study, more than 65% of kidney transplant recipients developed subsequent SCCs after their first diagnosis.
+Among Medicare patients with an intact immune system, BCCs occur as frequently as SCCs; in transplant patients, SCCs outnumber BCCs by a 2:1 ratio.

 Personal history of nonmelanoma and melanoma skin cancer